Tobiasn2005/Home-Assistant/README.md

 * A different take on designing a [Lovelace UI](https://www.home-assistant.io/lovelace/) using a [Picture Elements Card](https://www.home-assistant.io/lovelace/picture-elements/) in [panel mode](https://www.home-assistant.io/lovelace/dashboards-and-views#panel)
 * Using a [swiper card](https://community.home-assistant.io/t/lovelace-swiper-card/72447) to swipe between ground and first floor
+* Camera view that pops up when motion is detected on the driveway.

 ![animations](https://raw.githubusercontent.com/Tobiasn2005/Home-Assistant/main/www/ui/floorplan.gif)